-This Fluids and Electrolytes practice test aims to help nurses to refresh knowledge on normal values of electrolytes, implications for care and management of patients with alterations in fluid and electrolyte balance.
-Included in this practice test are multiple choice and innovative response questions.
+This Fluids and Electrolytes practice test aims to help nurses refresh knowledge on normal values of electrolytes, implications for care, and management of patients with alterations in fluid and electrolyte balance.
+Included in this practice test are multiple-choice and innovative response questions.

 Try to answer each question in 1 minute.
 Correct answers and rationale are provided at the end of the test.